-The most common arrests for Second Degree Harassment in New York relate to the first subsection of this offense.
-In substance, you are guilty of NY PL 240.26(1) when you have the requisite intent to alarm, harass or annoy a person and you do so or threaten to do so by kicking, striking, hitting or touching that person.
-Although less common, you are also guilty of Harassment in the Second Degree if you follow a person in a public place with the intent to alarm, harass or annoy them.
-Lastly, you will violate this statute if you engage in a course of conduct without a legitimate purpose that alarms or seriously annoys your “target.”
+Sometimes viewed as a “younger sibling” of Assault in the Third Degree or either Stalking in the Fourth or Third Degree, Harassment has distinct legal requirements broken out into three subsections.
+In substance, you are guilty of NY PL 240.26, no matter the section, when you have the requisite intent to alarm, harass or annoy a person.
+To violate subsection one (1) you must do so or threaten to do so by kicking, striking, hitting or touching that person.
+Although less common, you are also guilty of subsection two (2) if you follow a person in a public place with this same intent to alarm, harass or annoy them.
+Lastly, you will violate subsection three (3) if you engage in a course of conduct without a legitimate purpose that alarms or seriously annoys your target.Penalties and Punishment

-Call us at (212) 312-7129 or contact us online today
+Call the former New York City prosecutors at (212) 312-7129 or contact us online today.